jamiewilson/predawn/README.md

-# Flatland-Alt
+# Flatland-MKS

 ## About

-Flatland-Alt is a *slightly* tweaked version of the [Flatland](https://github.com/thinkpixellab/flatland) theme and accompanying color scheme for Sublime Text 2 & 3.
-I **DO NOT** take any credit for the real work that was done by [The Pixel Lab](https://github.com/thinkpixellab).
+Flatland-MKS is a *slightly* tweaked version of the [Flatland-Alt](https://github.com/jamiewilson/flatland-alt) theme and accompanying color scheme for Sublime Text 2 & 3.
+We **DO NOT** take any credit for the real work that was done by [The Pixel Lab](https://github.com/thinkpixellab) nor [Jamie Wilson](https://github.com/jamiewilson).

 ## Tweaks

-There are only a few things different in Flatland-Alt:
+There are only a few things different in Flatland-MKS:

 1. There is only a dark version
 2. There are only square tabs, and they have been made bigger and more minimal